AurelianTactics/gym_hungry_geese/README.md

 # gym-hungry-geese
- gym wrapper for Kaggle's Hungry Geese env
+* gym wrapper for Kaggle's Hungry Geese env
 * https://github.com/Kaggle/kaggle-environments
+* Not tested and not recommended for usage